| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 My experience has been that the sex-abuse accusation doesn't appear in the vast majority of PAS

+cases.
 There are some,

 however, who equate the PAS with a sex-abuse accusation, or a false sex-abuse accusation.